bseltz-cohesity/scripts/powershell/ViewDRtest/README.md

 ## Delete the Cloned Views and Shares (after DR testing is complete)

-Use the viewDRtest-delete.ps1 script to delete the old views from ClusterA
+Use the viewDRtest-delete.ps1 script to delete the cloned views from ClusterB when testing is done.

 ```powershell
 .\viewDRtest-delete.ps1 -vip clusterB `